dotnet/linker/docs/design/RUC-on-type.md

     }
 }
 ```
-Having `RequiresUnreferencedCode` on the type will make that accessing the type fields from another part of the code will also generate a warning, whether there is or isn't a static constructor called.
+Having `RequiresUnreferencedCode` on the type will make that accessing the type fields from another part of the code will also generate a warning when a static constructor is called.
 ```C#
 [RequiresUnreferencedCode ("Message for --C--")] class C